Superbug awareness is a community responsibility.

 Everyone should take responsibility about the antibiotics they take – using antibiotics to treat viral infections like a cold or flu, over use, and not using as prescribed or prescribing antibiotics inappropriately all contribute to antibiotic resistance > read more.

 Send us your synthetic compounds or pure natural products for antimicrobial screening.
 This is a free service and we make no claims on results or IP.
-You will have 2 years to publish or patent your positive hits.
-The data will then be made available in an open access database for use by the community.
+The data will then be made available in an open access database for use by the community following a confidentiality period allowing you to publish or patent your positive hits.

 For the public